colab-coop/colab-coop/src/blog/markdown/does-this-look-like-a-squarespace.md

 In a recent episode of [Shoptalk](http://shoptalkshow.com/episodes/151-emily-lewis-lea-alcantara/), the phrase <em>I want a WordPress</em> was used to illustrate the ubiquity of the WordPress platform.

 Squarespace and WordPress are different platforms with similar notoriety.
 There was a time when you knew a WordPress theme by sight &mdash; the telltale sidebar, the blogroll links.
-Similarly, many of us can spot a Squarespace site from across the room.
+Similarly, many of us who look at websites all day long can spot a Squarespace site from across the room.

 On a recent <a href="/blog/site-launched-mama-hope">custom Squarespace development</a> project, we needed the best of both worlds: a one-of-a-kind design that also could be easily managed using the Squarespace editor.